viktar-arlou/nyx/README.md

 ### Nyx

-Nyx is a Java library that offers implementation of standard Java Collections API which uses off-heap memory to store collection elements.
-It is fully compatible with standard Java Collections API and designed to support an XL-size collections which make Nyx ideal for implementing memory-intensive applications.
+Nyx Collections is a Java library that offers implementation of standard Java Collections API which uses off-heap memory as a storage of collection elements.
+It is fully compatible with standard Java Collections API and designed to support an XL-size collections which make Nyx Collections library ideal for implementing memory and computationally intensive applications.

-<p>Nyx can be used as a caching solution or to process large amounts of data without filling up the java heap.
+###Features
+* Thread-safe high-performance implementation of List, Set, Map and Queue collections with data elements allocated in off-heap memory.
+* Specifically designed for XL size collections, ensures high throughput and memory conservation.
-<p>Starting from v0.2, Nyx library comes with an extended API based on the concept of fluent interfaces that allows to implement collections data traversal and manipulation in easy and concise manner with operations like #foreach, #filter, #mapTo etc.
+* Extended Nyx Collections API offers easy and efficient implementation of various computation scenarios with operations like #foreach, #filter, #mapTo.

 ###Examples
 ```
+/* Create Nyx List collection */
+List<MyObject> nyx = new NyxList<>();

 /* Filters out null elements */
 List<Integer> list1 = Fn.on(list).filter(Fn.<Integer>notNull()).get();

+/* Filters out elements outside given range */
+list1 = Fn.on(list1).filter(Fn.<Integer>range(0, 5)).get();

-/* A field of an anonymous class can be used to accumulate and retrieve
-* computation result */
+/* A field of an anonymous class can be used to accumulate and return computation result */
 int sum = Fn.on(list1).each().exec(new IFn<Integer, Void>() {
     int sum = 0;
     @Override